mawinkler/playground-one/docs/index.md

 ## Requirements

-The Playground One is designed to work with AWS and is tested these operating systems:
+The Playground One is designed to work on these platforms:

+Playground One Container:

+- Container engine hosted either on `arm64` or `amd64`.
+- Tested with Docker and Colima on Ubuntu, Cloud9, MacOS Intel and Apple Silicon.

+Playground One native installation:

-- Ubuntu Bionic and newer
+- Ubuntu Bionic and newer.
-- Cloud9 with Ubuntu
-- Intel and M1+ MacOS (likely older versions as well)
+- Intel and M1+ MacOS.

 ## System Health